Ergodic SDEs on submanifolds and related numerical sampling schemes: Introduction

 The same conditional probability measure $\mu_1$ in (\ref{mu1-intro}), as well as the average $\overline{f}$ in (\ref{mean-f-intro}), also plays an important role in the study of the effective dynamics of diffusion processes \cite{kevrekidis2003,froyland2014,effective_dynamics,effective_dyn_2017}.
 As a generalization of the dynamics (\ref{dynamics-id}), the diffusion process

 and its effective dynamics have been considered in~\cite{effective_dyn_2017}, where the matrix-valued coefficients $\sigma, a : \mathbb{R}^d \rightarrow \mathbb{R}^{d\times d}$ are related by $a = \sigma\sigma^T$, such that $a$ is uniformly positive definite.
-Notice that, (\ref{dynamics-v}) is written in component-wise form with Einstein's summation convention, and it reduces to (\ref{dynamics-id}) when $\sigma=a = \mbox{id}$.
+Notice that, (\ref{dynamics-v}) is written in component-wise form with Einstein's summation convention (the same Einstein's summation convention will be used throughout this paper, whenever no ambiguity will arise), and it reduces to (\ref{dynamics-id}) when $\sigma=a = \mbox{id}$.
 The infinitesimal generator of (\ref{dynamics-v}) can be written as

 Under mild conditions on $U$, it is known that, for any (smooth, uniformly positive definite) coefficient $a$, the dynamics (\ref{dynamics-v}) has the common unique invariant measure whose probability density is $\frac{1}{Z}e^{-\beta U}$ with respect to the Lebesgue measure on $\mathbb{R}^d$.